 When it comes to our dogs, there's probably nothing we wouldn't do to avoid them from feeling agony or discomfort, which is why new therapeutic approaches are being adopted.
-Pet acupuncture and other complementary treatments provide innovative and noninvasive solutions to improve rehabilitation and manage discomfort.
+Pet acupuncture and other complementary treatments provide innovative and noninvasive solutions to manage discomfort.
 Today, our Palmyra vets discuss the five benefits of acupuncture for dogs.

 Acupuncture has been utilized for thousands of years in China where it is thought to have originated) to induce a therapeutic response in the body.
 Each year, an increasing number of domestic animals receive acupuncture, with excellent results.
 As a result, a growing number of dog owners are experimenting with acupuncture.

 Curious about how acupuncture can benefit your dog?
 In this blog post, we'll list several advantages that acupuncture may have for your dog.